HeidiBT1/heidithiemann.github.io/_pages/research.md

 ======

 Megaconstellations are a big threat to ground-based astronomy.
 I'm currently collaborating with an international team of astronomers to tackle the issue from an optical-astronomy point of view.

+Watch this space for our upcoming research notes on the affordability of megaconstellation internet access.